 Best Time and Conditions to Wash a Car

 It is best to be able to let the car soak in soap and water a bit to help lift grease, grime and dirt.
-The harder you have to rub and scrub, the more scratches you are creating to the paint.
+The harder you have to rub and scrub, the more scratches you are creating in the paint.
 Mentioning scratches, it is a really bad idea to try and wash a car on a windy day.
 For one, the wind can dry the soap and water prematurely.
 But depending where you live, the wind can carry many abrasives, such as sand and gritty dirt.

-How To Pre-Wash Your car
+How To Pre-Wash Your Car

 TIP: Whenever you are in the trunk to vacuum, this would be a good time to check the spare tire air pressure.